boltops-tools/ufo/docs/_docs/settings.md

 title: Settings
 ---

 The behavior of ufo can be configured with a `settings.yml` file.
 A starter project `.ufo/settings.yml` file is generated as part of the `ufo init` command.
 You can have multiple settings files.
-The options from the files get merged and respect the following precedence:
+The options from the files get merged and respected in the following precedence:

 1. current folder - The current folder's `.ufo/settings.yml` values take the highest precedence.
 2. user - The user's `~/.ufo/settings.yml` values take the second highest precedence.